NanoComp/meep/doc/docs/Python_Tutorials/Frequency_Domain_Solver.md

 # Frequency Domain Solver
 ---

 This tutorial demonstrates Meep's [frequency-domain solver](../Python_User_Interface/#frequency-domain-solver) which is used to compute the fields produced in a geometry in response to a [continuous-wave (CW) source](https://en.wikipedia.org/wiki/Continuous_wave).
 For details on how this feature works, see Section 5.3 ("Frequency-domain solver") of [Computer Physics Communications, Vol. 181, pp. 687-702, 2010](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf).
-This example involves using the frequency-domain solver to compute the fields of a ring resonator which has been described in [Basics/Modes of a Ring Resonator](Basics/#modes-of-a-ring-resonator).
+This example involves using the frequency-domain solver to compute the fields of a ring resonator which has been described in [Tutorial/Basics](Basics/#modes-of-a-ring-resonator).
 First, we will verify that the error in the computed fields decreases monotonically with decreasing tolerance of the iterative solver.
 And then, we will demonstrate qualitative agreement with the frequency-domain fields computed using a different method: [Fourier transforming](https://en.wikipedia.org/wiki/Discrete_Fourier_transform) the time-domain fields in response to a narrowband Gaussian-pulse source.

 Usage of the frequency-domain solver involves only two changes to the [original simulation](https://github.com/stevengj/meep/blob/master/python/examples/ring.py): (1) replace the Gaussian-pulse source with a [continuous source](../Python_User_Interface/#continuoussource), and (2) turn on complex fields since, by default, real fields are used.
 Everything else remains unchanged.